Protecting your privacy

 Your personal information may be used to:

-- gain an understanding of your information and communication needs in order for WebAlive to provide you with a better service; and
+- Gain an understanding of your information and communication needs in order for WebAlive to provide you with better service; and

 Also, your personal information is collected so that WebAlive can promote and market its services to you (including by way of direct mail, telemarketing, SMS and MMS messages).
 WebAlive does this to keep you informed of its products, services and special offers.
 If you do not wish WebAlive to promote and market its products, services and special offers to you, please call +61 3 8669 0640.